 Electroporation

+Start cooling down large centrifuge and be sure shaking incubator is set to 30°C.

+Thaw cells on ice (~ 5mins).

-Thaw cells and spin for 3 minutes at 5000 x g, resuspending in 80 ul 10% glycerol-500 mM sucrose LB media
+Spin cells for 3 minutes at 5000 x g at 4°C.

+Discard supernatant and resuspend in 80 ul 10% glycerol-500 mM sucrose.

+Add 1 ug plasmid DNA to the cells.
+Should be in a volume of 5 – 10 uL, so DNA concentrations should be 100-200 ng/uL).

-Plasmid DNA is then added to the cells (1 ug), and then the volume is transferred to a 1 mm electroporation cuvette
+Transfer cells and DNA to a 1 mm electroporation cuvette.

+Set electroporator to 2.1 kV and pulse.
+Take note of the time constant.

-After the pulse (at 21 kV/cm, 100 ohms, and 25 µF), 1 ml of LB with 500 mM sucrose is added to the cuvettes and pipetted up and down to mix before being transferred to a tube and incubated at an angle (45 degrees) for 1 hour at 30 °C
+Immediately after pulsing, add 1 ml of LB with 500 mM sucrose to the cuvette.
+Mix by pipetting.
+Transfer to transfer to a sterile glass culture tube and incubated at an angle (~45°) for 1 hour at 30 °C

-Two 100 ul aliquots are to be pipetted on LB chlor/xgal plates (25 ug/ml chlor, 100 ug/ml XGAL); one plate incubated overnight at 37 °C and the other at 30 C for 48 h
+Plate out 100 ul of recovered cells on two LB chlor/X-gal plates.
+Incubate one plate overnight at 37 °C and the other plate at 30°C for 48 h.

-The remaining cells are to be spun down at 7000 x g for 5 minutes, supernatant removed, and resuspended in 100 ul of the LB 500 mM sucrose before the entire volume is pipetted onto another plate for overnight incubation at 37 C
+Spin down remaining cells in a sterile microfuge tube at 7000 x g for 5 minutes.
+Remove supernatant and resuspend in 100 ul LB 500 mM sucrose.
+Plate entire volume onto another chlor/X-gal LB plate for overnight incubation at 37°C

 Fast Integration